Ulflander/compendium-js/README.md

 - Common (36800 terms, targeted size for v1: <400ko minified)
 - Full (90k+ terms, targeted size for v1: ~1300ko minified - seriously)

-The minimal one is a cross between Eric Brill's one and the list of the 10000 most common English words (+ the list of sentiments score).
+The minimal one is a cross between Eric Brill's one and the list of the 10000 most common English words (+ the list of scored sentiments words).
 This list is [an extract](https://github.com/first20hours/google-10000-english) from the [Google's Trillion Word Corpus](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).

 The common is the Eric Brill's one expunge of:
 - tokens containing some uppercase letters